Mistralys/mailcode/README.md

 This will match only if an entry in the list is an exact match for "Search".

-It can be combined with the `insensitive:` keyword to search for the full search term, but in a case insensitive way.
+It can be combined with the `insensitive:` keyword to search for the full search term, but in a case-insensitive way.

 #### Searching lists by beginning or end